Find Affordable College Courses

 Boston, MA

-The excellent programs at Boston University helped the school earn the #5 place on this year’s ranking of the best human development and family studies schools in the New England Region .
-Boston U is a very large private not-for-profit school located in the city of Boston.
+A rank of #5 on this year’s list means Boston University is a great place for human development and family studies students.
+Boston U is a fairly large private not-for-profit school located in the city of Boston.

-Read full report on Human Development & Family Studies at Boston University
+Full Human Development & Family Studies at Boston University Report

-University of Connecticut came in at #6 in this year’s edition of the Best Child Development & Family Studies Schools in the New England Region ranking.
+University of Connecticut ranked #6 on this year’s Best Child Development & Family Studies Schools in the New England Region list.
 UCONN is a very large public school located in the large suburb of Storrs.

 Human Development majors at UCONN take out an average of $24,145 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $376.